VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Experiments and Analysis

 \subsection{Generalization to Unseen Instructions and Attributes}

-Herein we investigate the generalization capabilities of~\algname.
-To provide rigorous quantitative results, we set up a simulated environment that mirrors our real-world setup~\cite{xiang2020sapien}, but with a fixed list of objects (consisting of a cabinet along with 10 colored blocks and lines) and a fixed list of 13 templated instructions (e.g., ``push [obj] to [pos]''), where [obj] and [pos] are attributes that are randomized over a pre-defined list.
-The instructions and attributes are divided into seen and unseen groups, where seen instructions/attributes may appear in the prompt (or in the training data for supervised baselines).
-We further group them into 2 categories, where ``Object Interactions'' refer to tasks that require interactions with objects (instead of collision-free path planning), and ``Spatial Composition'' refer to tasks that require robots to account for spatial constraints in the environment in their trajectories (e.g., moving slower near a particular object).
+To provide rigorous quantitative evaluations on generalization, we set up a simulated block-world environment that mirrors our real-world robot setup~\cite{xiang2020sapien,mo2021where2act} but features 13 highly-randomizable tasks with 2766 unique instructions.
+Eash task comes with a templated instruction (e.g., ``push [obj] to [pos]'') that contains randomizable attributes chosen from a pre-defined list.
+Details are in Appendix~\ref{app:sim}.
+Seen instructions/attributes may appear in the prompt (or in the training data for supervised baselines).
+The tasks are grouped into 2 categories, where ``Object Interactions'' are tasks that require interactions with objects, and ``Spatial Composition'' are tasks involving spatial constraints (e.g., moving slower near a particular object).
 For baselines, we ablate the two components of~\algname, LLM and motion planner, by comparing to a variant of~\cite{liang2022code} that combines an LLM with primitives and to a variant of~\cite{sharma2022correcting} that learns a U-Net~\cite{ronneberger2015u} to synthesize costmaps for motion planning.
-Table~\ref{tab:sim} shows the success rates averaged across 20 episodes per task. \algname outperforms both baselines in both test categories, especially on unseen instructions or attributes.
-Compared to cost specification using U-Net trained via supervised learning, LLMs generalize better by explicitly reasoning about language-conditioned affordances and constraints.
-On the other hand, grounding the LLM knowledge in observation through \emph{value map composition} rather than directly specifying primitive parameters offers consistent performance that generalizes beyond the examples given in the prompt.
+Table~\ref{tab:sim} shows the success rates averaged across 20 episodes per task.
+We find~\algname exhibits superior generalization in all scenarios.
+Compared to learned cost specification, LLMs generalize better by explicitly reasoning about affordances and constraints.
+On the other hand, grounding LLM knowledge in robot perception through \emph{value map composition} rather than directly specifying primitive parameters offers more flexibility and better generalization.